black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Regular-Expressions-by-Building-a-Spam-Filter/README.md

 The dollar value may be more than one digit.
 To match this, the + quantifier can be used - this matches one or more consecutive occurrences.
 For example, the regular expression /a+/ matches one or more consecutive a characters.

 Update your regular expression to match one or more consecutive digits.

+# Step 17
+Between your digits and your dollars text, you want to catch place values.

+Use the | token to allow hundred, thousand, million, or billion between your digits and dollars.